-1.8 Risks relating to ChiNext Board of SZSE
+1.9 Risks relating to SSE STAR market and SZSE ChiNext market

-Certain eligible A-shares under Shenzhen Connect are listed on the SZSE's ChiNext Board, which will be limited to the institutional professional investors at the initial stage of Shenzhen Connect.
-Generally, stocks listed on ChiNext Board contain higher risk than those listed on Main Board.
+Certain eligible A-shares under Shenzhen Connect are listed on the SSE STAR market and SZSE ChiNext market, which are limited to the institutional professional investors.
+Generally, stocks listed on the STAR market and ChiNext market contain higher risk than those listed on main board of SSE and SZSE.